gissehel/cltools/README.rst

         def mult(self, value1, value2) :
             return value1*value2

-Then, we will write a simple class and transform into a runnable tool
+Then, we will write a simple class and transform into a runnable tool:

 .. code:: python